Moravian Church: Jan Hus and the Bohemian Reformation

 The Hussite movement that was to become the Moravian Church was started by Jan Hus (John Huss) in early 15th-century Bohemia, in what is today the Czech Republic.
-Hus objected to some of the practices and doctrines of the Catholic Church; specifically, he wanted the liturgy to be celebrated in Czech, married priests, and eliminating indulgences and the idea of Purgatory.
+Hus objected to some of the practices and doctrines of the Roman Catholic Church.
+Specifically, he wanted the liturgy to be celebrated in Czech, married priests, and eliminating indulgences and the idea of Purgatory.
 Since these actions predate the Protestant Reformation by a century, some historians claim the Moravian Church was the first Protestant church.

 The movement gained support from the Crown of Bohemia.
-However, Hus was summoned to attend the Council of Constance, which decided that he was a heretic and released him to the secular authority, which sentenced him to be burned at the stake on 6 July 1415.
-From 1419 to 1437 were a series of Hussite Wars initially between various Catholic rulers and the Hussites, and then the political situation continued into a Hussite civil war between the more compromising Utraquists and the radical Taborites.
-In 1434, an army of Utraquists and Catholics defeated the Taborites at the Battle of Lipany.
+However, Hus was summoned to attend the Council of Constance, which decided that he was a heretic.
+Hus was released to the secular authority, which sentenced him to be burned at the stake on 6 July 1415.
+From 1419 to 1437 were a series of Hussite Wars, initially between various Roman Catholic rulers and the Hussites.
+Then there was a Hussite civil war, between the more compromising Utraquists and the radical Taborites.
+In 1434, an army of Utraquists and Roman Catholics defeated the Taborites at the Battle of Lipany.
 The Utraquists signed the Compacts of Basel on 5 July 1436.

-Within fifty years of Hus's death, a contingent of his followers had become independently organised as the "Bohemian Brethren" (Čeští bratři) or Unity of the Brethren (Jednota bratrská), which was founded in Kunvald, Bohemia, in 1457.
+Within 50 years of Hus's death, a contingent of his followers had become independently organised as the "Bohemian Brethren" (Čeští bratři) or Unity of the Brethren (Jednota bratrská), which was founded in Kunvald, Bohemia, in 1457.
 A brother known as Gregory the Patriarch was very influential in forming the group, as well as the teachings of Peter Chelcicky.
 This group held to a strict obedience to the Sermon on the Mount, which included non-swearing of oaths, non-resistance, and not accumulating wealth.
 Because of this, they considered themselves separate from the majority Hussites that did not hold those teachings.
 They received episcopal ordination through the Waldensians in 1467.

 These were some of the earliest Protestants, rebelling against Rome some fifty years before Martin Luther.
-By the middle of the 16th century as many as 90 percent of the subjects of the Bohemian Crown were Protestant.
+By the middle of the 16th century, as many as 90 percent of the subjects of the Bohemian Crown were Protestant.
 The majority of the nobility was Protestant, and the schools and printing-shops established by the Moravian Church were flourishing.

 Protestantism had a strong influence in the education of the population.
-Even in the middle of the 16th century there was not a single town without a Protestant school in the Bohemian crown lands, and many had more than one, mostly with two to six teachers each.
+Even in the middle of the 16th century there was not a single town without a Protestant school in the Bohemian Crown Lands.
+Many had more than one, mostly with two to six teachers each.
 In Jihlava, a principal Protestant centre in Moravia, there were five major schools: two German, one Czech, one for girls and one teaching in Latin, which was at the level of a high/grammar school, lecturing on Latin, Greek and Hebrew, Rhetorics, Dialectics, fundamentals of Philosophy and fine arts, as well as religion according to the Lutheran Augustana.